 A simple atmospheric background can add a subtle sense of environment, or even invoke a mood or atmosphere in your prezi.
 Take a look at this example to see how a background image can be used to set the tone and establish a theme:

-2. Creating subtle visual effects
+2. Create subtle visual effects.

 By subtly changing the color or texture of a background, you can add some movement or interest to your prezi without causing any distraction.
 The background in this prezi offers visual interest and reflects the theme of the content without distracting the viewer:

-3. Highlighting changes in your story
+3. Highlight changes in your story.

-4. Hiding easter eggs & surprises
+4. Hide easter eggs & surprises.

 You can get creative and use 3D backgrounds to hide special surprises and secrets within your prezi.
 This can be a fun way to get your audience involved in your presentation—just take a look at this example (hint: drag the table upwards to reveal a cute surprise).